Are Compound Bows More Powerful Than Recurve?

 Meanwhile, the main design feature of compound bows is that they use a pulley system.
 No such system is present on a recurve bow.

-This not only affects the looks of these bows but also how they are used.
+This affects the looks of these bows and how they are used.
 Due to the design, compound bows tend to feel stiffer.

 History

 Another quality that separates these bows is that they have been around for different lengths of time.
-While recurve bows were used by ancient cultures, compound bows are more of a recent development.
+While recurve bows were used by ancient cultures, compound bows are more recent.

 The first model was created by Holless Wilbur Allen in 1966.